-It does not support the structural load of the building, if the brick was removed, the house would continue to stand.
+It does not support the structural load of the building, if the brick is removed, the house will continue to stand.

 Advantages of Brick Veneer

 As the brick is a fired clay product, it is more durable than any other materials such as vinyl, aluminum, plastic and other man-made materials.

 - Light in weight and easy to install.